redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 > 👉 Quick link to the [Prisma CLI Reference](https://www.prisma.io/docs/reference/api-reference/command-reference#db-push).

 ```
-yarn rw prisma db push
+yarn redwood prisma db push
 ```

 This is your go-to command for prototyping changes to your Prisma schema (`schema.prisma`).
-Prior to to `yarn rw prisma db push`, there wasn't a great way to try out changes to your Prisma schema without creating a migration.
+Prior to to `yarn redwood prisma db push`, there wasn't a great way to try out changes to your Prisma schema without creating a migration.
 This command fills the void by "pushing" your `schema.prisma` file to your database without creating a migration.
-You don't even have to run `yarn rw prisma generate` afterward&mdash;it's all taken care of for you, making it ideal for iterative development.
+You don't even have to run `yarn redwood prisma generate` afteredwoodard&mdash;it's all taken care of for you, making it ideal for iterative development.

 #### seed